-This lesson is the very first “meditation” taken from my upcoming book, Arpeggio Meditations for Ukulele (out in early summer 2017).
+This lesson is the very first “meditation” taken from my book, Arpeggio Meditations for Ukulele.
 Each lesson concentrates on a specific picking-pattern that is made into a song.
 By looping a group of arpeggiated chords and playing them, mindfully, over a long period of time, you will quickly become a better musician.

 Here are some of the things you can work on while looping through this, or any piece of music: